Welcome to Douglass Day!

 Douglass Day 2020 is presented by

-The Colored Conventions Project, the Anna Julia Cooper Digital Project, The Moorland-Spingarn Research Center at Howard University, the Princeton University Center for Digital Humanities, and the Pennsylvania State University Libraries and the College of Liberal Arts.
+The Colored Conventions Project, the Anna Julia Cooper Digital Project, the Moorland-Spingarn Research Center at Howard University, the Princeton University Center for Digital Humanities, and the Penn State University Libraries, Penn State’s Center for Humanities and Information, and the Penn State College of the Liberal Arts.

 The transcribe-a-thon is made possible by training and generosity of the Zooniverse non-profit organization.
 We extend special thanks for support to the American Studies Association for a Community Partnership Grant.